socrata/datasync/guides/datasync-library-sdk.md

     ControlFile controlFile = new ControlFile(publishMethod, null, csvControl, null);
     job.setControlFile(controlFile);

-### Loading configuration from a saved control.json file
+### Loading configuration from saved control.json file

 As an alternative to You can create a `control.json` file, save it, and then import the configuration from the file using the code below, and changing `/path/to/control.json` to point the your saved `control.json` file: